 Boogie Woogie is known for its upbeat, energetic sound and is often played at parties, dances, and other social gatherings.
 The style has a lasting influence on rock and roll, jazz, and other popular music genres.
 Learning how to play this type of blues music is a great way to get your feet tapping and bring a sense of joy and excitement to any gathering.

-This unique style of playing involves percussive, right hand improvisations over a repetitive bass pattern on the left hand.
-Some people might lump this style in with blues or jazz, especially layman listeners, but true musicians know and understand its rhythms, techniques and style.
-Boogie woogie has been around for a hundred years, give or take, but where did it start?
-The history is a bit muddy due to some of the early founders dying young and taking their stories with them, but the history can be found with a little digging.
+This unique playing style involves percussive, right-hand improvisations over a repetitive bass pattern on the left hand.
+Some people might lump this style in with blues or jazz, especially layman listeners, but true musicians know and understand its rhythms, techniques, and style.

 The Rise to Fame

-This style of music became popular in the late 19th century, post Civil War once freed slaves had access to musical instruments.
-The name wouldn’t come until 40 years later, but southern African American pianists would improvise solos, chords and rhythms among groups of friends in the rural parts of the country.
-The style of music slowly spread to big cities with the help of the railroad expanding.
+This style of music became popular in the late 19th century, post-Civil War, once freed slaves had access to musical instruments.
+The name wouldn’t come until 40 years later, but southern African American pianists would improvise solos, chords, and rhythms among groups of friends in the rural parts of the country.
+The style of music slowly spread to big cities with the help of the railroad expansion.

 Where is Boogie Woogie Now?

-After this, boogie woogie took off.
-What started as an African American style of music played in the rural south made its way to big city concert halls, venues and recordings that would be played in homes across the nation.
-Today, you can find bits and pieces of it in country, rockabilly and rock n’ roll.
-Check out our playlist of the top boogie woogie hits.
+After this, Boogie Woogie took off.
+What started as an African American style of music played in the rural south made its way to big city concert halls, venues, and recordings that would be played in homes across the nation.
+Today, you can find bits and pieces of it in the country, rockabilly, and rock n’ roll.
+Check out our playlist of the top Boogie Woogie hits.